-The ECS4110-52T and ECS4110-52P are Gigabit Ethernet Layer 2 switches with 48 10/100/1000-BASE-T ports, and four Small Form Factor Pluggable (SFP) transceiver slots for fiber connectivity.
+The ECS4110-28P is a Gigabit Ethernet Layer 2 switch with 24 10/100/1000BASE-T Power-over-Ethernet (PoE) ports, and four Small Form Factor Pluggable (SFP) transceiver slots for fiber connectivity.

-The switches also include an SNMP-based management agent, which provides both in-band and out-of-band access for managing the switch.
+The switch also includes an SNMP-based management agent, which provides both in-band and out-of-band access for managing the switch.

-Power-over-Ethernet (ECS4110-52P only) All of the 10/100/1000 Mbps ports on the ECS4110-52P support both the IEEE 802.3af and IEEE 802.3at-2009 PoE standards that enables DC power to be supplied to attached devices using wires in the connecting Ethernet cable.
+Power-over-Ethernet All of the 10/100/1000 Mbps ports on the switch support both the IEEE 802.3af and IEEE 802.3at-2009 PoE standards that enable DC power to be supplied to attached devices using wires in the connecting Ethernet cable.

-Key Hardware The switch consist of serveral key hardware components.
-This manual describes Components each specific component, or related components, together with their installation requirements and procedures in each chapter.
-To understand each component in detail, refer to the relevant section.
+Hardware Each chapter in this manual describes related switch components together with their installation requirements and procedures.
+To understand each component in detail, refer to the relevant chapter.